mesosphere-backup/dcos-cassandra-service/README.md

 DCOS Cassandra provides the following features:

 - Single command installation for rapid provisioning
-- Persistent Storage volumes for enhanced data durability
+- Persistent storage volumes for enhanced data durability
 - Runtime configuration and software updates for high availablity
 - Health checks and metrics for monitoring
 - Backup and restore for disaster recovery